In Iowa, Sanders seeks to reclaim 2020 progressive mantra

-COUNCIL BLUFFS, Iowa (AP) — Sen. Bernie Sanders is reasserting himself as the original champion of a progressive agenda many of his fellow 2020 Democratic presidential candidates have adopted.
+COUNCIL BLUFFS, Iowa (AP) — Sen. Bernie Sanders reasserted himself on Thursday as the original champion of a progressive agenda many of his fellow 2020 Democratic presidential candidates have since adopted.

-At a rally of 2,000 in a western Iowa convention center, the Vermont senator jabbed at some of his rivals, saying, “Shock of all shocks, those very same ideas are now supported by candidates — Democratic candidates — for president.”
+The Vermont senator rallied a cheering throng in a noisy convention center in western Iowa, promoting the same themes that launched him to a near-tie with Democrat Hillary Clinton in the Iowa caucuses in 2016.
+Sanders noted that he had fought for the progressive issues first.

-Prompting roars from the crowd — most of them Nebraskans and ineligible for Iowa’s leadoff caucuses — Sanders ticked through the agenda, leading with “Medicare-for-all,” supported by rivals including Sens.
-Cory Booker, Kirsten Gillibrand, Kamala Harris and Elizabeth Warren.
+“Shock of all shocks, those very same ideas are now supported by candidates — Democratic candidates — for president,” Sanders told a crowd of 2,000 in Council Bluffs in his first trip to Iowa since announcing his 2020 candidacy.

-That shows how the landscape has shifted since 2016, when Sanders was the lone supporter for such policies as “Medicare-for-all” and the $15 minimum wage.
+There were signs from the deafening cheers that Sanders had the potential to reignite the magic of 2016.

 Most Read Nation & World Stories